-Props can improve your form and increase the challenge of an exercise.
+Props are used to improve form and increase the challenge.

 For those new to Pilates, props offer support.
 I’ll often add them into a class after I see how people move.
-Working in proper alignment is hard especially if your body has been conditioned for a particular sport or if you have a congenital abnormality.
-Abnormalities whether congenital or physical [caused by injury, surgery or pregnancy] are very common.
+Working in proper alignment is hard especially if your body has been conditioned for a particular sport or if you have a congenital or physical abnormality.
+Abnormalities are very common.

-3/ Pilates Balls: There are several different sizes commonly used in Pilates but I use the small balls the most in my classes.
-Purchasing one is good but two will make it easier to use it in different ways.
-You won’t have to inflate/deflate your ball during your workout.
-Add a large ball to your wishlist.
+There are several different sizes commonly used in Pilates but I use the small balls the most in my classes.
+Purchasing one is good but two will make it easier to incorporate into your workout.
+You won’t have to inflate/deflate your ball between workouts.
+Add a large exercise ball to your wishlist.

-4/ Hand weights: I often incorporate 2 pound hand weights to increase the intensity of the arm work and to increase the challenge of core work.
-Using a lighter weight is fine but I wouldn’t recommend more than 5 pounds for those who are really strong.
+I often incorporate 2 pound hand weights to increase the intensity of the arm work and to increase the challenge of core work.
+Using a different weight is fine.
+I wouldn’t recommend more than 3 pounds even if you’re really strong.
 You don’t want to compromise your form.

-5/ Pilates Ring: There are a lot of different types of rings available at different price points.
+There are a lot of different types of rings available at different price points.
 The Amazon basic ring will do the trick unless you want to spurge.
-Add a small ring to your wishlist.
+You can add a small ring to your wishlist.

-6/ Roller: As with most of the other props, there are different rollers at different price points.
+As with most of the other props, there are different rollers at different price points.
 The roller should be long enough to support your pelvis, spine and head when lying on your back.
 The density matters too.
-Really firm rollers will add challenge to some exercises but may not be comfortable when lying on your back.
-Keep that in mind when choosing a roller.
+Really firm rollers will add challenge to some exercises but may not be comfortable when lying on your back or rolling over tight muscles.
+Keep your pain tolerance in mind when choosing a roller.

 These are the props that are really core to Pilates and ones that I’ll try to stick with so that your home doesn’t start looking like a studio.
 If you have questions, please feel free to contact me.